 Concord Academy, April 23-25, 2015.

-Choreography by Richard Colton and Concord Academy Dance Company.
+Choreography by Richard Colton and CA Dance Company.

-Orreric elements by Abigail Donovan and Tom Hughes.
+Orreric light elements by Abigail Donovan and Tom Hughes.

 “Under the paving stones, the beach.”
 This exhortation was found written on the walls of Paris in May 1968, a time of dizzying civil insurrection when students took over the Sorbonne, protestors took to the streets, and French workers went on a series of general strikes.
 The graffiti that filled the walls of Paris in ’68 owed its language to the movement known as the Situationist International (1957-1972) and the writings of such figures as Ivan Chtcheglov and especially the SI’s leading voice, Guy Debord.
 The SI militated vigorously against consumerism and the alienating effects of what Debord famously termed the“society of the spectacle,” in favor of playful, street-level tactics for politically engaged activism and art.
 These tactics for creating disruptive “situations” in the course of everyday urban life informed our own process as we set out to make a dance that behaved differently from what one might expect: a disobedient dance!